 How do you measure the ROI of adopting a modern digital work hub?

-This post is part one of our ongoing digital workplace ROI series, in which we will quantify the benefits of adopting a modern digital work hub (read part two here).
+This post is part one of our ongoing digital workplace ROI series, in which we will quantify the benefits of adopting a modern digital work hub (read part two and part three).
 We hope this will add some context to the research behind our ROI Report and ROI Calculator.

 There is no simple way to measure the complexities of company culture and work productivity.
 So how do you decide whether a digital work hub platform is worth the investment?
 In this series, we’ll take an in-depth look at the metrics we use to evaluate customer success, and help you evaluate digital workplace ROI.